tianxianglan01/TwitterStockAnalysisV2/README.md

 An updated version of TwitterStockAnalysis I worked on with Chuck K. during Zipcode Wilmington.
 Original code can be found here https://github.com/ZipcodeWizards/TwitterStockAnalysis

 ### Goals:
 Stream tweets from twitter concerning Facebook, $FB prices from MarketWatch, and then plot tweet sentiment vs FB prices.
+Use spark instead of pandas.

 ### Cron Job:
 DAG: